 Because there is no element of surprise, your brain anticipates the tickling and therefore, you don’t feel ticklish when you tickle yourself.

 Why We Love National Let's Laugh Day

-A. Do you know anyone who DOESN’T like laughing?
+Do you even know anyone who DOESN’T laugh?

 77% of Americans think they are funny, and 96% of Americans like to make other people laugh.
 We all like to laugh, at ourselves, and at each other.
 55% of Americans even laugh when they are alone.